Vaccination for coronavirus

 Please remember to bring along your red book (personal child health record) to the appointment so that we can record the vaccination in it.

 If you are feeling unwell, please wait until you have recovered to have your vaccine.
-If you have tested positive for COVID-19, you should wait 12 weeks before you have your vaccine.

 For more information about vaccinations, including maps and frequently asked questions, visit the Guy’s and St Thomas’ website.